brevzin/cpp_proposals/3289_consteval_blocks/consteval-blocks.md

 ```
 :::

 In this example, there is just a single expression statement being evaluated.
-However, we are anticipating reflection code where more complex statement sequences will be used (you can see eome examples in previous papers, e.g. [@P1717R0] [@P2237R0]).
+However, we are anticipating reflection code where more complex statement sequences will be used (you can see some examples in previous papers, e.g. [@P1717R0]{.title} [@P2237R0]{.title}).

 We did consider other syntax variations such as